py-sdl/py-sdl2/doc/modules/sdl2ext_gui.rst

 User interface elements within :mod:`sdl2.ext` are simple :class:`Sprite` objects, which are enhanced by certain input hooks; as such, they are not classes on their own, but implemented as mixins.
-The user input itself is handled by an :class:`UIProcessor` object, which take care of delegating input events, such as mouse movements, clicks and keyboard input, to the correct UI element.
+The user input itself is handled by an :class:`UIProcessor` object, which takes care of delegating input events, such as mouse movements, clicks and keyboard input, to the correct UI element.